Skip to content

 Awesome.

-Reward should only be given to create new habits, otherwise reward motivates them to get rewards only.
+My personal experience after raising three kids is that reward should only be given to create new habits, otherwise reward motivates them to get rewards only.

 But the habit unknowingly elevates new neural connections in the brain and breaks the path for the reward system to discover new excitements on work of interest.